 Frequently asked questions (FAQ)

-Compilation of questions and answers regarding the Billing Computer Systems and VERI*FACTU
+Compilation of questions and answers regarding Billing Information Systems and VERI*FACTU (Updated as of December 5, 2025)

 General questions: areas of application